-Thinking-Intensive Reading (or critical reading) may seem and feel awkward as you first assume the role of the critical readers and begin to use the strategies needed to engage with a text.
-But these methods will quickly become habits as you transition from just moving your eyes across a page to “seeing” (engaging) with what you are reading.
+Thinking-Intensive Reading (or critical reading) These methods will quickly become habits as you transition from just moving your eyes across a page to “seeing” (engaging) with what you are reading.

 Strategies to Critical Reading

-1. Preview.
-Previewing lets you get an idea of what the text is about and how it is organized before you begin to read closely.
-What to take note of here are head-notes, introductory materials, or an abstract; what is known or unknown about the author such as credentials/ reputation and how these impact your perception of the text; the organization or layout of the text and information as well as getting an overview of the basic content; and identifying the rhetorical situation.
+- Preview.
+Previewing lets you get an idea of what the text is about and how it is organized before you read in-depth.
+Take note of introductory materials, head-notes, or an abstract; what is known or unknown about the author such as credentials/ reputation and how these impact your perception of the text; the organization or layout of the text and information as well as getting an overview of the basic content; and identifying the rhetorical situation.

-2. Contextualize.
-When you read a text, you read by understanding the words on the page and their significance to what you know and to your values from living in a particular time and place.
-Contextualizing means to place a text in its historical, biographical, and cultural context in order to recognize the difference between the attitudes and values presented in the text and your contemporary values and attitudes.
+- Contextualize.
+Contextualizing means to place a text in its historical, biographical, and cultural context in order to recognize the difference between the attitudes and values presented in the text and your contemporary values, attitudes, time, and place.

-3. Annotate.
+- Annotate.
 To annotate is to have a conversation with yourself and take notes as you move through a text.
-This does not mean you have to highlight everything or anything in the text.
-Often times highlighting can distract you from engaging with the text and remembering the information.
-Rather write down words, phrases, ideas that come to you, and notes about things that seem important; connect what you find in the text with notes and discussions from class.
+Write down words, phrases, ideas that come to you, and notes about things that seem important; connect what you find in the text with notes and discussions from class.
 Develop a symbol system (such as *, !, or ?) all your own.
 These personalized symbols will allow you to capture the important insights that occur to you as you read and take notes.
-Finally, ask questions about the content and write these questions down.
-Questions should focus on the main idea- not on details or illustrations- and should be written in your own words not copied from the paragraphs.
+Finally, in your own words, ask questions about the content and write them down.

-4. Outline, Summarize, Analyze, and Reflect.
-Outlining a text (like annotating) is much like creating a skeleton of the main argument of the text: the thesis, the main points, and all the through the conclusion.
-Summarizing is similar only it is in sentence and paragraph form, and it makes direct connections between the main ideas.
+- Outline, Summarize, Analyze, and Reflect.
+Outlining a text is much like creating a skeleton of the main argument of the text: the thesis, the main points, and conclusion.
+Summarizing is similar, only it is in sentence and paragraph form, and it makes direct connections between the main ideas.
 Analyzing requires that you ask questions about what you are restating; test the logic, credibility, and emotional impact of the argument.
-By analyzing you also reflect upon and decide how effectively or ineffectively an argument has been made.
+By analyzing, you also reflect upon and decide how effectively or ineffectively an argument has been made.
 Also, at this stage make note of your personal response to the text.
 How did it make you feel?
 Did it challenge your attitudes, beliefs, or understanding?

 Note-Taking: Reading & Verbal

-When taking notes from written material we have to do the following:
+When taking notes from written material, do the following:

-- show how the main points are linked
+- Show the link between the main points

 Always remember!
 Being a critical reader means active engagement and interaction with the text.